bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``variantcaller`` Variant calling algorithm.
-Can be a list of multiple options or false to skip [gatk, freebayes, gatk-haplotype, platypus, mutect, scalpel, vardict, varscan, samtools, false]
+Can be a list of multiple options or false to skip [gatk, freebayes, gatk-haplotype, platypus, mutect, mutect2, scalpel, vardict, varscan, samtools, false]

-    - Paired (typically somatic, tumor-normal) variant calling is currently supported by freebayes, varscan, mutect (see disclaimer below), scalpel (indels only) and vardict.
+    - Paired (typically somatic, tumor-normal) variant calling is currently supported by vardict, freebayes, mutect2, mutect (see disclaimer below), scalpel (indels only) and varscan.
 See ``phenotype`` below for how to pair tumor and normal samples.
     - Selecting mutect (SNP caller) can also be combined by indels from scalpel or sid and combine the output.
 Mutect operates in both tumor-normal and tumor-only modes.